banindya/cme-workbench/README.md

 ## Example app

 The CME workbench manages "projects" which are a set of microservices.
-To illustrate the concepts we provide a sample app which is built from 4 microservices.
-The sample application is called **timesheet**.
-To see how you can switch projects in the UI we treat the CME workbench as a project.
+To illustrate the concepts we provide a [Timesheet sample app](https://github.com/consort-it/cme-workbench/wiki/Demo-Application) which is built from 4 microservices.
+To see how you can switch projects in the UI we treat the CME workbench as a second project.

 ## What is it good for?